hackcollective/wind-curtailment/README.md

 Depends upon a single deploy secret (GLOUD_AUTH) which is in `Secrets > Actions` in Github, and is a base64 encoded version of the default service account credentials in GCP.

 ## FAQs

+### BM units
+Q: How do we make sure new BM units are being used?

+A: Currently we manually update them every 6 months (or so).
+This is done by running the `scripts/update_bm_units.py` script.
+This script will fetch the latest BM units from the Elexon API and the update needs to happen in `lib.constants.py`.

 TODO